 Do landlords have to issue 1099 forms to contractors?

-Form 1099-MISC is used to report payments made to contractors as part of business during the tax year.
-Payments can include fees for one-time services such as fixing a burst pipe to ongoing fees like lawn care or housekeeping for your rental units.
-If you paid the contractor more than $600, you may need to file a 1099-MISC.
+Form 1099-NEC is used to report payments made to contractors during the tax year.
+Payments can include fees for one-time services such as fixing a burst pipe or ongoing fees like lawn care or housekeeping for your rental units.
+If you paid the contractor more than $600, you may be required to file a 1099-NEC.
 Generally speaking, if you made payments to corporations, paid using a payment processor like PayPal, or hired the contractor through a third-party platform, you do not have to file 1099s for those payments.
 If you have hired a property management company, the property manager may handle the 1099s for you, but it is important to confirm this so as to not miss the deadline at the end of January each year.

 What tax deadlines do I have as a landlord?

-Tax deadlines for 2020 have been adjusted due to COVID-19, but generally speaking your due dates will vary depending on your business structure.
-Here are a few key dates to know for next year:
+Your tax deadlines may vary depending on your business structure.
+Here are a few key deadlines to know for next year.

-- Form 1040 (Individual tax return, including income from a single-member LLC or unincorporated business)
+- Form 1040 (individual tax return, including income from a single-member LLC, sole proprietorship, or unincorporated business).

-There may also be additional state and local deadlines for rental taxes, as well as self-employment taxes and quarterly estimated tax payments if you are a full-time self-employed real estate professional.
-A CPA or accountant can help you determine all of the deadlines and forms that apply to your specific situation.
+There may also be additional state and local deadlines for rental taxes, as well as self-employment taxes and quarterly estimated tax payments if you are a full-time, self-employed real estate professional.
+An attorney or tax professional can help you determine all the deadlines and forms that apply to your specific situation.